 This patient had previously suffered several traumas to his left knee.
-When he was only 15 years of age he had some knee pain which he attributed to playing football.
+When he was a teenager he had some knee pain which he attributed to playing football.
 The Orthopaedic surgeon at the time felt it was due to a meniscal tear and recommended complete removal of the menisci in his knee.
 He agreed and he had open surgery to remove both menisci.
-I guess these radical procedures were not unheard of in those days and at the time menisci were not seen as very important for appropriate function of the knee.

 He had no pain at rest.
 His range of motion was very limited with flexion being not much more than 90 degrees and extension was -15 degrees.
 He was keen to avoid a knee replacement which had been suggested to him many times before.

 On the face of it he would be an unlikely candidate for hyaluronic acid injections as most of the evidence for its efficacy is for its use in mild to perhaps moderate osteoarthritis.
 Synovial fluid, which is viscoelastic due to the presence of hyaluronic acid, is found in all synovial joints, particularly the large weight bearing joints, where it ensures normal, painless movement due to its lubricating and shock-absorbing properties.
 It is also responsible for the nutrition of the cartilage.
 In degenerative joint disorders such as osteoarthritis, the viscoelasticity of the synovial fluid is markedly reduced thereby decreasing its lubricating and shock-absorbing functions.
 However as his function was more of a problem (stiffness of the knee and reduced walking distance etc) rather than the pain it was worth a try, prior to considering surgical options